muratk5n/thirdwave/en/README.md

 ---

-*Severence* is some cooky shit..
+*Severence* is some kooky shit..
 Saw the first ep, 'tis ok.

 ---